mxnuag/ResGen/README.md

 Logout Message: A friendly or humorous message displayed upon logout, such as "Leaving so soon!" to enhance user experience.

+WhatsApp Chat Support: A built-in feature allowing users to initiate a chat on WhatsApp for support or inquiries directly from the application.

 Technologies Used: